Learn the 6 different types of online businesses

 5. The Pay as You Go Model - You could also charge customers based on usage of a product.
 For example, if you're doing selling a SaaS product (Software as a Service), you could bill customers based on their usage of their product.
 Amazon Web Services is a great example of this.
 Think of this like the PG&E Utiliy model.

 6. Freelancing - You could also freelance.
 Whether it's freelancing work in the field of writing, design, consulting, coding, financial analysis, administrative work or any other services that people need, you can make a good amount of money doing that.
-You can leverage sites like oDesk, eLance and fiverr to find postings for jobs.
+You can leverage sites like oDesk, eLance, Toptal and fiverr to find work.